aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-powerpoint/_index.md

 During PDF to <abbr title="Microsoft PowerPoint 2007 XML Presentation">PPTX</abbr> conversion, the text is rendered as Text where you can select/update it.
 Please note that in order to convert PDF files to PPTX format, Aspose.PDF provides a class named [`PptxSaveOptions`](https://apireference.aspose.com/pdf/net/aspose.pdf/pptxsaveoptions).
 An object of the PptxSaveOptions class is passed as a second argument to the [`Document.Save(..) method`](https://apireference.aspose.com/pdf/net/aspose.pdf/document/methods/save).
 The following code snippet shows the process for converting PDF files into PPTX format.

-## Simple conversion PDF to PPTX using C# and Aspose.PDF .NET
+## Simple conversion PDF to PowerPoint using C# and Aspose.PDF .NET

 In order to convert PDF to PPTX, Aspose.PDF for .NET advice to use the following code steps.